Recycle Your Holidays

 Making room in your closet for those new clothes on your holiday wish list?
 Up to 95 percent of the clothes, shoes and linens thrown in the garbage could have been reused or recycled.
 Local organizations want all your clothes, shoes, and linens for reuse or recycling—even damaged goods—in any condition except wet.
 Learn more through Seattle Public Utilities and King County’s Threadcycle program.

 Recycle electronics at a Take it Back Network location.
 They will take back products such as computers, TVs, cell phones and certain other household electronics.
 You can recycle computers, monitors, TVs and e-readers for free at E-Cycle Washington locations.

 Most wrapping paper can be recycled in your home recycling container.
 A little tape is fine, but remove the big pieces.

 These can be recycled in your home recycling container.

 Foam packing peanuts are not recyclable, but they are reusable.
 Many gift stores or shipping centers will accept clean packing peanuts free of charge to reuse in packaging or shipping.

 - Ribbons and Bows:

 Save these to use again.
 Ribbons and bows that aren’t reusable go in the garbage.

 - Trees and Other Holiday Greens:

 Seattle residents can put their Christmas trees and holiday greens out next to their food and yard waste carts on their regular collection day at no extra charge from Dec.
-26, 2016 through Jan.
-31, 2017.
-Seattle residents can also drop off holiday trees and greens for free at Seattle Public Utilities’ Transfer Stations from Dec.
-26, 2016 through Jan.
-31, 2017.
-Please read about size requirements before composting your tree.
+26, 2015 through Jan.
+31, 2016.
+Seattle residents can also drop off holiday trees and greens for free at Seattle Public Utilities’ South Transfer Station from Dec.
+26, 2014 through Jan.
+31, 2016.